nya3jp/tast/docs/writing_tests.md

 tests without this attribute will block the Commit Queue on failure otherwise.

 If there's a support package that's specific to a single category, it's often best to place it underneath the category's directory.
-See the "Scoping and shared code" section.
+See the [Scoping and shared code] section.

 [test bundles]: overview.md#Test-bundles
 [tast-tests repository]: https://chromium.googlesource.com/chromiumos/platform/tast-tests/+/HEAD